Predictions of a simple parametric model of hierarchical black hole mergers: Acknowledgements

-We thank Debatri Chattopadhyay for very useful comments on the manuscript.
-K.G.A.~acknowledges support from the Department of Science and Technology and Science and Engineering Research Board (SERB) of India via the following grants: Swarnajayanti Fellowship Grant DST/SJF/PSA-01/2017-18 and MATRICS grant (Mathematical Research Impact Centric Support) MTR/2020/000177.
-K.G.A and P.M. acknowledge the support of the Core Research Grant CRG/2021/004565 of the Science and Engineering Research Board of India and a grant from the Infosys foundation.
-K.G.A and B.S.S. acknowledge the support of the Indo-US Science and Technology Forum through the Indo-US Centre for Gravitational-Physics and Astronomy, grant IUSSTF/JC-142/2019.
-We also acknowledge NSF support via NSF award AST-2205920 to A.G., NSF CAREER award PHY-1653374 to M.F., and NSF awards AST-2006384 and PHY-2012083 to B.S.S.
+This material is based upon work supported by the NSF’s LIGO Laboratory, which is a major facility fully funded by the National Science Foundation (NSF).
+K.G.A.~acknowledges support from the Department of Science and Technology and Science and Engineering Research Board (SERB) of India via the following grants: Swarnajayanti Fellowship Grant No. DST/SJF/PSA-01/2017-18 and MATRICS grant (Mathematical Research Impact Centric Support) MTR/2020/000177.
+K.G.A and P.M. acknowledge the support of the Core Research Grant No. CRG/2021/004565 of the Science and Engineering Research Board of India and a grant from the Infosys foundation.
+K.G.A and B.S.S. acknowledge the support of the Indo-US Science and Technology Forum through the Indo-US Centre for Gravitational-Physics and Astronomy, Grant No. IUSSTF/JC-142/2019.
+D.C. is supported by the STFC Grant No. ST/V005618/1.
+D.C. and B.S.S. are grateful to the Aspen Center for Physics (ACP) summer workshop 2022 for fostering discussions that enriched this collaborative project.
+We also acknowledge NSF support via NSF awards No. AST-2205920 and No. PHY-2308887 to A.G., NSF CAREER award No. PHY-1653374 to M.F., and No. PHY-2207638, No. AST-2307147, No. PHY-2308886, and No. PHYS-2309064 to B.S.S.
 This research has made use of data obtained from the Gravitational Wave Open Science Center (www.gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
 Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN), and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
 This manuscript has the LIGO preprint number P2200265.